Long Island Locks, Chapman's Mills and Dawson's Chapel

 Note:

-Arthur Watt's Blacksmith Shop (on the map which is dated 1879) was located at Greenbank
+Arthur Watt's Blacksmith Shop (on the map which is dated 1879) was located at today's Greenbank

 and Jockvale Roads - where the Golf Driving Range is today.
 The Samuel Collins